kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-essential-tips-how-to-evaluate-your-sales-team-performance.md

 What I particularly like about this visualization of your sales team performance is that it helps you to identify the main areas to focus on.

->Focusing on your falling stars to identify potential performance problems as soon as possible is more important financially than focusing on your weak performers.
+>Focusing on your falling stars to identify potential performance problems as soon as possible is more important financially than concentrating on your weak performers.

 You do not need to spend too much time focusing on salespeople who are getting better vs. previous periods.
 However, people who are deteriorating should catch your attention, mainly if they are one or your current sales stars.